hardwario/bc-website/content/doc/tutorials/synology-nas-installation.md

 # About project

 Synology NAS is a very versatile device.
 You can install many services with a single click of your mouse.
 You can also SSH to the internal Linux OS and change anything you like.
-If you connect {{< shop "USB Dongle" >}} it appears as `/dev/ttyUSB0` so it's easy to use Synology NAS as a BigClown gateway.
+If you connect {{< shop "Radio Dongle" >}} it appears as `/dev/ttyUSB0` so it's easy to use Synology NAS as a BigClown gateway.
 You can install `Python`, BigClown gateway `bcg` and `mosquitto` very easily.
 You can also use **Docker** to run different services separately from the host OS.

 This tutorial is going further and is using the **Virtual Machine Manager** to create completely separate virtual Ubuntu 16.04 server.
 Please see the [list of supported Synology NAS](https://www.synology.com/en-global/dsm/packages/Virtualization).